 All mundane tasks on the settlements were done by inmates minimising the cost to the government.
 The aim was to strip inmates of respect and dignity, and create a cheap and compliant labour force.
 Freedom of movement was restricted, unless they had the ‘dog tag’ which allowed some rights but required papers, which could be inspected and removed at any time.
 No-one could own property.
 World War II brought renewed optimism but it was crushed again in the assimilation of the 1950s.
 Queensland had the strongest reserve system in Australia but it was also the slowest state to react to decolonisation.
 The Queensland Act was abandoned in 1965 but restrictions on freedom of movement were not lifted in Cherbourg until 1972.

 Today Cherbourg is run by its own shire council.
 Like many Aboriginal councils it has been plagued with problems and has a small talent pool.
 Sandra Morgan should be on that council as a strong woman and a terrific role model for the region.
-Morgan was born and raised on Cherbourg and has strong links to the Bwgcolman culture of Palm Island through her husband.
+Morgan was born and raised on Cherbourg with strong links to the Bwgcolman culture of Palm Island through her husband.
 Her vision led to workers rescuing the old ration shed and moving it up the hill to renovate it as a museum.
 “We used to get food here,” Sandra told me, “now it’s food for thought.”
 The ration shed museum stands as in proud testament to Aboriginal culture, something Europeans tried to kill at Cherbourg and failed.
 I’m looking forward to the pain of a seven kilometre run there next Sunday.